chao-ji/tf-transformer/README.md

   --output_dir=/path/to/tfrecord/directory \
   --vocab_name=vocab
 ```
-Note: this process involves "learning" a vocabulary of subword tokens from the training parallel corpus, which is saved to files `vocab.subtokens` and `vocab.alphabet`.
+Note: this process involves "learning" a vocabulary of subword tokens from the training corpus, which is saved to files `vocab.subtokens` and `vocab.alphabet`.
 The vocabulary will be later used to encode raw text string into subword token ids, or decode them back to raw text string.

 For detailed usage info, run
 ```bash